AmericanRework/Pico-2x-BLDC/README.md

 **Tested**

 Tested using velocity control and torque control up to 10A/21v.
 You'll want heatsinks and low rdson mosfets to get to 10A.
+Tested the half-h drivers with igbts and better mosfets on a big inductive load to 60V, will update as we test more.
 Two boards are running in a Husqvarna 450x Automower as I write this.
 Maybe 10 hours of operation so far.
 Will update if/when anything fails.
 Update: ~100hrs of mowing, 0 servo amp faults/problems.
 Will still update if/when anything fails.

 2 amps, 3 motors.
 One board has both drive motors, one has the cut motor.
 ![plot](./Installed450x.jpg)